Bob Bratina: Personal life

-Bratina's wife of fifty years, Carol, sang with his former group the Balkan StringsTamburitza Orchestra, now disbanded, in which he played the brač, clarinet, saxophone and accordion.
+Bratina's wife of fifty years, Carol, sang with his former group the Balkan Strings Tamburitza Orchestra, now disbanded, in which he played the brač, clarinet, saxophone and accordion.

 Bratina was an avid marathon runner, finishing 18 marathons, including the Boston Marathon, ten Around the Bay Road Races in Hamilton, and numerous other distances.
 At 70 years of age, he challenged the 40-year-old mayor of Flint, Michigan, to a mile race at the 2013 Canusa games.